There are currently no active references in this article.

 Tilia henryana was descibed in 1890 by the Polish botanist Ignaz von Szyszyłowicz, from a herbarium specimen collected by Augustine Henry in Hubei a few years earlier, and named in Henry’s honour.
 E.H.
 Wilson probably sent seed from Hubei to the Veitch Nursery in 1901 (Bean 1981), although herbarium specimens under W 1392 were collected too early in the year for seed to have been ripe (Sargent 1916).
 There are no records of plants surviving from this possible introduction.

 T. henryana has acquired a reputation for requiring milder, more sheltered gardens: this may not be entirely justified.
 It has proved hardy through cold winters in the eastern United States and in Central Europe, and the warm summers of more continental areas are probably beneficial.
-At the Arnold Arboretum, MA, a tree grown from seed sown in 1974 had a dbh of 45 cm in 2019 (Arnold Arboretum 2020).
-In the UK it grows best in regions where it can enjoy some summer heat.
-There are several examples in Cambridge University Botanic Garden for example, including a group which has been table-top pruned to create a shaded canopy over the cafe terrace (Cambridge University Botanic Garden 2011).
+At the Arnold Arboretum, Massachusetts, a tree grown from seed sown in 1974 had a dbh of 45 cm in 2019 (Arnold Arboretum 2020).
+In the United Kingdom it grows best in regions where it can enjoy some summer heat.
+There are several examples in Cambridge University Botanic Garden for example, including a group that has been table-top pruned to create a shaded canopy over the cafe terrace (Cambridge University Botanic Garden 2011).
 However with careful siting and care it can grow in much cooler locations, such as in a private garden at nearly 750 ft (228 m) altitude, to the north of Bridge of Cally, Perthshire, Scotland, where a specimen planted in 2012 is now c.
 3 m tall and growing strongly (C. Pirnie, pers. comm. to T. Christian 2019).

 A selected seedling from a tree of proven Zone 6 hardiness at the Arnold Arboretum, introduced around 2003 by Dirk Benoit of Pavia-Kwekerij Deerlijk, Belgium (Jablonski & Plietzsch 2014).
 The original tree, with a straight leader, was spotted at the Arnold Arboretum by Philippe de Spoelberch while on a Belgische Dendrologie Belge visit, and scion wood was given to Benoit on that occasion by then Curator Peter Del Tredici (K. Camelbeke, pers. comm 2020, Benoit 2006).
 For a while it was circulated under the name ‘Boston’, but the name ‘Arnold Select’ was later agreed on with the Arnold Arboretum, although some Dutch nurseries still list both (Jablonski & Plietzsch 2014).
 A newly-propagated youngster was planted at Arboretum Wespelaar in 2004, and has fulfilled the expectation of being an excellent grower of good form.
 In May 2020 it was 6 m tall, with a canopy diameter of 5 m, and a girth of 41 cm (J. Ossaer, pers. comm.
 2020).
 It has been quite widely distributed in Europe.